Ma Xichong

-Ma Xichong (马希崇 (馬希崇, Mǎ Xīchóng)) was the sixth and final ruler of the Chinese Five Dynasties and Ten Kingdoms Period state Chu.
+Ma Xichong (马希崇 (馬希崇, Mǎ Xīchóng)) was the sixth and final monarch of China's Ma Chu dynasty during the Five Dynasties and Ten Kingdoms period.

 Background

 According to the Spring and Autumn Annals of the Ten Kingdoms, citing another work now lost, the Miscellaneous Records from a Blue Box (青箱雜記, Qingxiang Zaji), Ma Xichong was born in 912.
 His father was Chu's founder Ma Yin.
-HIs mother was not Ma Yin's wife, but was otherwise not named in historical sources, although it is known that Ma Yin's 30th son Ma Xi'e, who was older than he was, was born of the same mother.
+His mother was not Ma Yin's wife, but was otherwise not named in historical sources, although it is known that Ma Yin's 30th son Ma Xi'e, who was older than he was, was born of the same mother.
 Ma Yin's 35th son Ma Xiguang, who was born of Lady Chen, was also older.

 In 947, then-Chu prince Ma Xifan (Ma Yin's fourth son), who was also born of Lady Chen, died.
 Ma Xi'e was then the oldest surviving son of Ma Yin's, and arguably should be Ma Xifan's successor under Ma Yin's instructions that his succeed each other based on age.
 However, most of Ma Xifan's staff members supported Ma Xiguang, who subsequently accepted the title of Prince of Chu.
 Either prior to Ma Xiguang's ascension or after, Ma Xichong received the title of Tiance Zuo Sima (天策左司馬), as an officer under Ma Xiguang, who also carried the title of Tiance Grand General (天策大將軍).
 His disposition was described to be treacherous.